Answered By: Gina Bolger

 1. Ask library staff to verify that we don’t actually own the item.
 Sometimes book titles may have variant titles that we can help you explore.

-2. For books that we don’t own, search MeLCat, the online catalog of Michigan Elibrary.
-If you are searching Miller Library’s catalog and get the message “No matches found,” click on the MeLCat button on that same page and your search will be completed on the MeLCat catalog.
-If found, you simply click on “Get this for me,” select Cornerstone University from the library list, and enter your name and ID number.
-You'll receive an email when the book arrives for you to pick it up.
-Note: Many MeLCat libraries, like ours, do not loan DVDs or CDs; for that you’ll need to search WorldCat (see following).
+2. For books that we don’t own, search MeL (Melcat), the online catalog of Michigan Elibrary.
+If you are searching Miller Library’s catalog and get the message “No matches found,” click on the MeL button on that same page and your search will be completed on the MeL catalog.

-3. If, however, your search in MeLCat is unsuccessful, turn next to WorldCat.
+3. If your search in MeL is unsuccessful, try WorldCat.
 Enter the title and choose the record that has the most holdings.
-If you click on “Libraries that own this item,” you’ll see where you could either borrow it by visiting the closest library, of if that’s not an option, you can click on “Submit an ILL request.”
-Interlibrary Loan works seamlessly with our system to process your request for books, journal articles, DVDs and more.
-When prompted, you’ll need to enter your Disciplenet username and password to submit the book information.
-We’ll take care of the rest and you'll get an email when your item arrives.
+If you click on “Libraries that own this item,” you’ll see where you could either borrow it by visiting the closest library.
+If that is not an option, you can click on “Submit an ILL request.”